-According to the World Bank, more than 2 billion people lack access to simple financial tools, such as bank accounts and loans.
+According to the World Bank, more than 1.7 billion people lack access to simple financial tools, such as bank accounts and loans.
 Experts recognize that financial services are crucial to ending poverty.
-Many poor have the desire and knowledge to “fish” for themselves, but without even basic financial tools, they lack the tiny amount of capital needed to turn their dream into reality.
+Many poor people have the desire and knowledge to “fish” for themselves, but without even basic financial tools, they lack the tiny amount of capital needed to turn their dream into reality.

 Accessing financial services is a major barrier for many of the poorest because banks rarely build branches in slums and remote rural villages.
-Up until now, it has been cost-prohibitive, but this is changing.
+Up until now, doing so has been cost-prohibitive, but this is changing.
 With the widespread availability and use of mobile phones among the poor and financial services offered through a mobile device by institutions such as UBank and Standard Bank, everyone has the opportunity to improve their lives.

 Many hold a gloomy outlook on the future.
 It appears the middle class will slide back into poverty if current trends continue.
 Earnings for the average worker have been declining for decades, eroding the middle class around the world.
 Some worry artificial intelligence and, more broadly, digital transformation is the next major revolution to displace workers – following on globalization, information technology, and mechanization before that.
-It’s not only lower-wage factory work at risk but doctors and researchers as well.
+It’s not only lower-wage factory workers at risk but doctors and researchers as well.
 It’s not only friends and family but you and me.

 Digital transformation has the incredible potential to cure intractable diseases, ensure sustainable consumption and production, and equip people with the knowledge and skills to improve their lot in life.
 But digital technologies will require social, political, and economic transformation as well, if we are to elevate people’s lives.
-One remarkable example is Humaniq.
-Combining its vision for economic empowerment and community building with the latest innovations in blockchain technology, mobile technology, biometrics, and artificial intelligence, Humaniq aims to provide a technology platform for financial inclusion services for those who lack practical, affordable banking solutions.

 By managing the shape of digital transformation, we can make everyone better off; the future of work – and the end of poverty – depends on it.